Rumpunzel/rpg-thingy/characters/talents/fight.md

 You may defend with weapons without penalty.
 When successfully defending with Fight and Intuition, in addition to inflicting morale damaging, you may also inflict stress equal the morale damage dealt.

-### Uncanny Dodge

-During Fight conflicts, you may spend **1** Favor to suffer a **1** physical or mental stress (your choice) instead of resolving a defense test.

 ---

 ### Armor Training

 Armor assets you use, gain the **Versatile** property (they do not automatically degrade when used with a different attribute than intended).
 When adding dice from a shield asset to a defense roll, add **1** additional die.

-### Marksman

-When attacking with Fight and using the Reason dice modifier, you may choose which dice to re-roll instead of re-rolling all at once.

 ### Martial Artist